Ford Tempo: Second generation (1988–1994)

-For 1988 the Tempo and Topaz sedans were redesigned, while the coupes were just facelifted.
-The new look cars arrived in November 1987.
-The changes made the Tempo and Topaz look even more like their respective Taurus and Sable stablemates.
-The front of the Tempo got a completely restyled grille featuring three thin horizontal chrome bars with a Ford oval in the center, and two composite flush-mounted rectangular headlamps with restyled front turn signal housings on either side.
-On the Tempo GLS, the grille was blacked out, as was the "D" pillar.
-At the rear were brand new flush mounted tail lamps.
-The rear quarter window was redesigned to match and blend evenly with the restyled rear door trim.
-The Topaz was differentiated from the Tempo by a more formal, more vertical rear window, a waterfall grille, more upscale wheels, and solid red tail lamps.
+For 1988, the Tempo and Topaz sedans were redesigned, while the coupes were facelifted — in each case more resembling their Taurus and Sable counterparts.
+Both cars arrived in November 1987.
+The Tempo received a restyled grille with three thin horizontal chrome bars, composite flush-mounted rectangular headlamps and restyled front turn signals.
+The Tempo GLS, received a black grille and "D" pillar; flush mounted tail lamps and revised rear quarter window.
+The Topaz received a more formal, more vertical rear window, waterfall grille, more revised wheels, and solid red tail lamps.
 The HSO engine was standard equipment on the Mercury Topaz XR5 and LTS models.

-Both the sedan and coupe received a brand new instrument panel design with a central gauge cluster that included a standard engine temperature gauge, and more ergonomic driver controls.
-Fan and windshield wiper controls were now mounted on rotary-style switches on either side of the instrument panel, and the HVAC controls received a new push-button control layout.
-Other changes included reworked interior door panels.
-A driver's side airbag continued as an option, a rarity then for an economy level car.
-On Tempo LX and AWD models, the interior received chrome and wood trim on the dashboard and doors.
+Both the sedan and coupe received a revised instrument panels with a central gauge cluster that included a standard engine temperature gauge, and ergonomic driver controls.
+Fan and windshield wiper controls were mounted on rotary-style switches on either side of the instrument panel, and the HVAC controls received a new push-button control layout.
+Other changes included revised interior door panels.
+A driver's side airbag continued as an option.
+LX and AWD models received chrome and wood trim on the dash and doors.
 Topaz models featured a tachometer-equipped gauge cluster and a front center armrest as standard.